lelkin/ART_Contrasts_Analysis/data_analysis.md

 ### Type I Error by Condition Sample Size

-Note that we are still excluding data drawn from a Cauchy Distribution here.
-Descriptive stats:
+Note that we are still excluding “bad Cauchy” data here.
+Descriptive
+stats:

 ART-C